Skip to main content

 Your monthly payment is too high

-If your monthly payment is too high, refinancing your car can help.
+If your monthly payment is too high, refinancing your car could help.
 A lower interest rate can decrease your monthly payment, but it may not be enough to make the difference you need.
 Extending the length of your loan can have a greater impact on reducing your monthly installment.
-However, a longer term increases the amount of interest you'll pay over the life of the loan.
+However, a longer term increases the amount of interest you'll pay over the life of the loan, assuming no change to your interest rate.

 In summary

 Refinancing your car could save you money by lowering your monthly payments or reducing the total interest paid, allowing you to allocate funds to other financial goals.
-It can be important to consider factors such as your credit score, current interest rates and the condition of your vehicle before deciding to refinance.
+It’s important to consider factors such as your credit score, current interest rates, and the condition of your vehicle before deciding to refinance.

 What to read next